Certificate of Proficiency (COP)

 • Demonstrate competency in documenting and communicating work performed using trade specific language.

-Revised December 2021 (Effective Summer 2022)
+Revised December 2021 (effective Summer 2022)

 Program planning is based on information available at the time of preparation.
 It is the student’s responsibility to meet with their LCC advisor.
 Consult the LCC catalog for LCC graduation requirements.